 And don’t forget the easy whisk-together powdered sugar based glaze that just takes this easy dessert recipe right over the top.

-For these fast and easy cinnamon sugar pretzel twists, you only need a handful of very common and easy-to-find fridge and pantry ingredients including the following:
+For these fast and easy cinnamon sugar pretzel twists, you only need a handful of very common and easy-to-find fridge and pantry ingredients:

 - Pillsbury Refrigerated Classic Pizza Crust Dough